jmtsuji/Ca-Chlorohelix-allophototropha-RCI/lake_survey_analysis/README.md

 This makes it easy to convert this file into total RNA counts per genome.
 I implement this conversion in the iPython notebook `generate_raw_counts_genomes.ipynb`, which is included in the `summary` folder along with `read_counts_contigs.tsv.gz` (gzipped for space savings).

+With these files in place, you are now ready for all downstream statistics work.

-### Output summary
+### ATLAS output summary
-I included a few raw output files in the `lake_metatranscriptomes/summary` folder for reference and to show how the run stats were calculated (below):
+I included key ATLAS output files and post-analysis files in the `lake_metatranscriptomes/summary` folder, namely:
 - `read_counts_QC.tsv`: Read counts for metatranscriptomes after QC
 - `raw_counts_genomes.tsv`: number of mapped reads on each MAG
-- **One file, `lake_survey_MAGs_featureCounts.tsv.gz`, was put in the [Zenodo repo associated with this code repository](https://doi.org/10.5281/zenodo.3930110) due to its large size**
+- One file, `lake_survey_MAGs_featureCounts.tsv.gz`, was put in the [Zenodo repo associated with this code repository](https://doi.org/10.5281/zenodo.3930110) due to its large size
   - This file contains the raw gene counts for each metatranscriptome against each protein-coding gene in each of the 756 MAGs.

 ### Summary statistics
-To generate Supplementary Data 4 with the relative expressions of the MAGs, I ran a simple, personal script to combine various ATLAS output files and calculate relative abundances:
+To generate Supplementary Data 4 with the relative expressions of the MAGs, I ran a simple, personal script to combine various ATLAS output files and calculate relative abundances of MAGs based on RNA-seq data:

 ```bash
 cd lake_metatranscriptomes/summary`